ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Pros:

-- Lightweight JSON payload
+- Lightweight JSON payload.
-- S3 deals with files
+- S3 deals with files.
-- Finer grain control of tokens
+- Finer grain control of tokens.
-- We are able to regenerate new tokens up to the maximum 28 day limit
+- We are able to regenerate new tokens up to the maximum 28 day limit.

 Cons:

-- We must retain files for client to pick up
+- We must retain files for client to pick up.
-- We can only retain files for 28 days
+- We can only retain files for 28 days.
-- An Exposed link will lead to unencrypted files being available for download
+- An Exposed link will lead to unencrypted files being available for download.
-- If client does not pick up data within 28 days the submission files will be lost
+- If client does not pick up data within 28 days the submission files will be lost.
-- Requires additional ingress
+- Requires additional ingress.
-- Need another Form Builder Application to handle this flow
+- Need another Form Builder Application to handle this flow.
-- This will likely become a performance bottleneck
+- This will likely become a performance bottleneck.
-- Still constrained by S3 28 day limit
+- Still constrained by S3 28 day limit.

 ### 4. Multipart POST which includes JSON and files

 Pros:

-- No need to Base64 encode files
+- No need to Base64 encode files.
-- We can delete all data once submission has been handed over
+- We can delete all data once submission has been handed over.

 Cons:

-- Potentially large POST request
+- Potentially large POST request.
-- Need some sort of convention to tie multipart files to JSON representation
+- Need some sort of convention to tie multipart files to JSON representation.

 ### 5. Decrypt S3 files after submission and embed signed S3 URL